nychealth/covid-vaccine-data/people/Readme.md

 ### coverage-by-boro-age.csv

 This file contains borough-level information on the number and estimated percentage of NYC residents vaccinated for COVID-19 by age group.
 Percentages are calculated against the total population for a specific geographic area and demographic category.
-Among people under 18 years old, only those aged 12 to 17 years are currently eligible for COVID-19 vaccination.
-Interpret vaccination coverage for age groups that include people younger than 12 with caution.
+Among people under 18 years old, only those aged 5 to 17 years are currently eligible for COVID-19 vaccination.

 Indicators include: